WillNilges/pano/notes.md

 I definitely still want the concept of an abstract storage class.
 I can make a "local" one to mock Dropbox for now.

 I wonder if I can make meshdb use a configurable pano URL.... hmmmm.
 Probably too much work.

+---

+Maybe I should focus on the panorama upload to MinIO first, then we can worry about dropbox when we have wifi